Winter Family Fun

 Family Fun with your Physically Active Children

 • Build a model together.
-Visit your local hobby or craft shops for model kits – pieces for cars, places, buildings, etc. Or, you can carve out a car or plane with soft wood.
-Adding a new peice every year becomes a proud collection to display.
-Later, it may become an heirloom to display and pass on to your kids when they grow up.
+“Visit your local hobby or craft shops for model kits – pieces for cars, places, buildings, etc. Alternatively, you can carve out a car or plane with soft wood.
+Adding a new piece every year becomes a proud collection to display.
+Furthermore, it may later become an heirloom to display and pass on to your kids when they grow up.”

 • Visit the indoor rock-climbing facility for some active fun together.
 (In South Edmonton: Vertically Inclined Rock Gym)

-Coming soon : Oudoor winter family fun
+Coming soon : Outdoor winter family fun

 Family Fun With Your Social Children